sheriax/drawink/README.md

 ## Sponsors & support

-If you like the project, you can become a sponsor at [Open Collective](https://opencollective.com/drawink) or use [Drawink+](https://plus.drawink.com/).
+If you like the project, you can become a sponsor at [Open Collective](https://opencollective.com/drawink) or use [Drawink Pro](https://plus.drawink.com/).

 ## Thank you for supporting Drawink